Patient Navigators can practice with mock patients, receive one-on-one coaching

-The mock patient encounters will be scheduled in spring/early summer 2017.
+The mock patient encounters will be scheduled in January, March, and May 2017.
 You will be able to schedule each 20-minute mock session and follow up coaching call at a time slot that works with your schedule.
 These sessions will be all done over the phone, so travel is not required.

 - Required: Level 1: Patient Navigator Fundamentals and Level 2: Advanced Motivational Interviewing